 When submeshes are present in a V3C bitstream, the MMT Asset carrying basemesh shall include an Asset Reference descriptor providing references to the MMT Asset carrying submeshes in Asset descriptor loop of such Asset.

-Carriage of alterantive information of V3C contents in MMT
+Carriage of alternative information of V3C contents in MMT

 V3C contents can have alternative relationship.
 When there are alternative V3C contents or alternative V3C components then such relationship is represented by the alternative track grouping mechanism as specified in subclause 7.2.4.
-When an ISOBMFF file containing V3C content with alterantive V3C contents or alterantive V3C components is carried with MMT, MMT alterative asset descriptor shall be included in the Asset descriptor loop of the Asset which has alternative relationship with other Assets.
+When an ISOBMFF file containing V3C content with alternative V3C contents or alternative V3C components is carried with MMT, MMT alterative asset descriptor shall be included in the Asset descriptor loop of the Asset which has alternative relationship with other Assets.

-When the value of the data_type field of the Asset whose Asset descriptor loop includes MMT alternative asset descriptor equals to 0x00, then each Assets listed in the MMT alternative asset descriptor carries an alternative V3C conent.
-When the value of the data_type field of the Asset whose Asset descriptor loop includes MMT alternative asset descriptor equals to 0x01, then each Assets listed in the MMT alternative asset descriptor carries V3C altas for an alternative V3C content.
+When the value of the data_type field of the Asset whose Asset descriptor loop includes MMT alternative asset descriptor equals to 0x00, then each Assets listed in the MMT alternative asset descriptor carries an alternative V3C content.
+When the value of the data_type field of the Asset whose Asset descriptor loop includes MMT alternative asset descriptor equals to 0x01, then each Assets listed in the MMT alternative asset descriptor carries V3C atlas for an alternative V3C content.
 When the value of the data_type field of the Asset whose Asset descriptor loop includes MMT alternative asset descriptor equals to a number among 0x02, 0x03, 0x04, 0x07, 0x08 and 0x09, then each Assets listed in the MMT alternative asset descriptor carries alternative V3C component of same type.

 (normative) File format toolsets and brands